arkadiusz-jedrzejewski/norm-formation-m/README.md

 # norm-formation-m
-Matlab scripts to analyze an agent-based model (ABM) used to study the impact of symmetric and nonsymmetric conformity functions on decision-making processes.
+Matlab scripts used to analyze an agent-based model (ABM) used to study the impact of symmetric and nonsymmetric conformity functions on decision-making processes.
 The model was used in:

 > **Symmetric conformity functions make decision-making processes independent of the distribution of learning strategies**